-How to make money as a manager of social media, It is the era of social media!
+How to make money as a social media manager, It is the era of social media!

 Nearly everybody, including business owners, has social media presence, whether it’s Facebook, Instagram, Twitter etc.

-Social media provides us with the opportunity to communicate with people on a larger scale, promote our companies across networks and network with some of our industry’s greatest minds.
+Social media provides us with the opportunity to communicate with people on a larger scale, promote our companies across networks.

-Having a strong profile and a diverse social media strategy can, therefore, be important for a business to expand.
-The problem is not everyone knows how to do it
+Having a strong profile and a diverse social media strategy can be important for a business to expand.
+The problem is that not everyone knows how to do it.

 Earn money as social media manager

-Most company owners are struggling to efficiently handle their social media pages and willing to outsource it to someone who does.
-When you know how to leverage the power of those networks to help companies attract more fans, leads, and so on, you can make big bucks.
+Most company owners are struggling to efficiently handle their social media pages and willing to outsource it to someone who can do it.
+When you know how to leverage the power of those networks to help companies attract more fans, leads, and so on, and you can make big bucks.

 Furthermore, becoming a social media professional goes beyond just being well versed in social media.
-Beginning to take on clients and make good money as a social media manager needs expertise, tactics and a strong business sense.
+Beginning to take on clients and make good money.
+As a social media manager, you need experience, tactics and a strong business sense.